esp-rs/no_std-training/book/src/03_4_interrupt.md

 # Detect a button press with interrupt

-Now, instead of pooling the button pin, we will use interrupts.
+Now, instead of polling the button pin, we will use interrupts.
 [Interrupts] offer a mechanism by which the processor handles asynchronous events and fatal errors.

 ## Setup